 - The General Fund is the general operating fund of the Town.
 It is used to account for all financial resources except those required to be accounted for in another manner.
-Revenues are derived primarily from property taxes, state grants, licenses, permits, charges for services, and earnings on investments. - The Middle School Project Fund (capital project fund) accounts for the costs and related debt incurred in connection with the middle school construction project. - The ARPA (American Rescue Plan Act) Grant Fund (special revenue fund) is used to account for grant revenues and expenditures from the American Rescue Plan Act of 2021.
+Revenues are derived primarily from property taxes, state grants, licenses, permits, charges for services, and earnings on investments. - The ARPA (American Rescue Plan Act) Grant Fund (special revenue fund) is used to account for grant revenues and expenditures from the American Rescue Plan Act of 2021.